decentralized-identity/linked-vp/spec/spec.md

 Verifiable Credentials are designed to be shared between entities.
 How this is done via private communication channels is specified by protocols like [DIDComm](#ref:DIDCOMM-MESSAGING) and [OIDC4VC](#ref:OPENID-4-VERIFIABLE-CREDENTIAL-ISSUANCE).
-This document complements the private communication channel by defining how to share Verifiable Credentials publicly via a serivce entry in a "DID Document".
+This document complements the private communication channel by defining how to share, discover and retrieve Verifiable Credentials publicly via a service entry in a "DID Document".

 The Verifiable Credentials specification supports multiple different identifiers.
 This specification does NOT specify how to publish Verifiable Credentials for other valid identifiers apart from DIDs.